linhtran1003/fc-barcelona-performance-analysis/README.md

 **Future Work:**

-- Integrate match-level or player-level datasets for advanced metrics (e.g., xGA, pressing, possession).
+- Integrate match-level or player-level datasets for advanced metrics (e.g., minutes played, passes, pressing, possession)
-- Develop interactive dashboards for storytelling.
 - Include amount earned from transfer departures to have better understanding about their earning & spending habit, and to determine whether this factor will emphasize their weakness in financial management.
 - Comparative analysis with other top clubs over the same period.